 Listen to two of our Physician Perspectives podcast to hear about our participation in the latest advanced research and treatments for newly diagnosed and relapsed for ALL and LLy and cellular immunotherapies.

 Total Therapy XVII – Kenneth Heym, M.D.

 Cook Children's Neuro-Oncology Program combines the professional services of both oncology and neurosciences to give children and adolescents with central nervous system tumors access to an experienced team of caregivers.
 This team uses the most

 modern technology and clinical trial-based, evidentiary medicine to improve patients' health.
 While our extraordinary doctors, nurses and technology deliver groundbreaking treatments, we never forget that it all comes down to the one child that matters most: yours.

 Pediatric solid tumors account for approximately 40 percent of childhood cancers.
-As active members of the Children's Oncology Group, Cook Children's oncologists collaborate with other leading pediatric cancer centers to offer our patients the most promising evidence-based treatments available.
+As active members of Children's Oncology Group and other developmental therapeutics research consortiums including PEPCTN, Cook Children's oncologists collaborate with academic pediatric cancer centers and pharmaceutical entities to offer our patients the most promising evidence-based treatments available.
 For very rare tumors, treatment is individualized with the expertise of our whole team, in addition to consultation with additional experts throughout the country.

 Solid Tumor Program